saptarshi-00/My-Portfolio-website/content/pages/projects/project-three.md

 date: '2023-01-01'
 description: >-
-  This is a quality dashboard built in Power BI to visualize the sample, sampling error, fatal error month wise
+  This is a quality dashboard built in Power BI to visualize the sample, sampling error, fatal error month wise, location of employees world wide in filledmap
 ---
 This is a Power BI quality dashboard to visualize the sample, sampling error, fata error & its percentage and employees located location wise in a filled map.